 Exclusive Speaker Interview Released ahead of the Future Armoured Vehicles Survivability Conference

-SMi Group reports: ahead of the FAVS conference, SMi caught up with speaker, Mr Rob Baker, Australian Defence Science and Technology Group.LONDON, UNITED KINGDOM, October 8, 2021 /EINPresswire.com/ -- One month remaining before the Future Armoured Vehicles Survivability, taking place on 16th and 17th November 2021 in London, UK.
-Attendees will benefit from this platform to advance armoured vehicles active defense capabilities and network with those at the heart of protective technology design, development, and integration.
+SMi Group reports: ahead of the Future Armoured Vehicles Survivability conference, SMi caught up with speaker, Lieutenant Colonel Karlheinz Boenke, BundeswehrLONDON, UNITED KINGDOM, October 12, 2021 /EINPresswire.com/ -- One month remaining before the Future Armoured Vehicles Survivability, taking place on 16th and 17th November 2021 in London, UK.
+Attendees will get the chance to hear the latest survivability updates from the current and future armoured vehicles that will drive manoeuvre options for years to come.

 Building on the success of last year, the 2021 event will gather senior military and industry professionals to discuss the developments driving the protection of armoured vehicle platforms and personnel.
 As the only armoured vehicles conference dedicated to survivability, this conference will be a key date for all those in the field.

-Ahead of the conference, SMi Group caught up with expert speaker Mr Rob Baker, Discipline Lead, Advanced Vehicle Protection, Australian Defence Science and Technology Group to hear his thoughts on the latest developments and challenges in the armoured vehicles survivability field.
+Ahead of the conference, SMi Group caught up with expert speaker Lieutenant Colonel Karlheinz Boenke, Authorized Representative for MRAV BOXER, II-Combat, Army Concepts and Capabilities Development Centre, Bundeswehr to hear his thoughts on the latest developments and challenges in the armoured vehicles survivability field.
 Below is a snapshot of the interview:

 What are the key areas for the development of armoured vehicle survivability?